bentomas/node-async-testing/README.md

     require('async_testing').wrapTests(suite, setup);

-See `test/test-wrap_tests.js` for more examples.
+See `test/test-wrap_tests.js` for more detailed examples of this in action.

+Additionally, all of the examples in this README can be seen in `examples/readme.js` which can be run with the following command:

+    node examples/readme.js

-Additionally, the you can look at any of the files in the `test` directory for examples.
+Also, check out any of the files in the `test` directory:

+    node test/*

 Running test suites
 -------------------

-The easiest way to run a suite is with the `run` method:
+The easiest way to run a suite is with the `run` method.

-    require('async_testing').run(suite);
+    require('async_testing').run('test-suite.js');

-The `run` method can take a test suite, a file name, a directory name (it recursively searches the directory for javascript files that start with `test-`) or an array of any combination of those three options.
+The `run` method can take a file name or a directory name (it recursively searches the directory for javascript files that start with `test-`) or an array of any combination of those two options.

-The recommended way to write and run test suites is by making the `exports` object of your module the test suite object.
-This way your suites can be run by other scripts which can then do interesting things with the results.
-However, we still want to be able to run suites via the `node` command.
-Here's how to accomplish all that:
+In order for **node-async-testing** to be able to run a file, the exports object of the module needs to be the test suite:

     // create suite:
     exports['first test'] = function(test) { ... };
     exports['second test'] = function(test) { ... };
     exports['third test'] = function(test) { ... };

+However, we still want to be able to run suites via the `node` command.
+Here's how to make the script executable by Node.
+Some where in the file put this code:

     // if this module is the script being run, then run the tests: if (module === require.main) {